tostimontes/memory-card/README.md

 - **Difficulty Levels**: Players can choose between Easy (10 images), Medium (20 images), and Hard (30 images) levels.
 - **Score Tracking**: The game tracks the current and best scores for each combination of image source and difficulty level.
 - **Responsive Design**: Implements a user-friendly interface with modals and a dynamic grid layout.
+- **Image Info Mode**: The Image Info Mode serves as an educational tool, enhancing the user's experience by providing context and background about each image when hovering over any image, as well as a link to the image's source to explore further.

 ## Technical Implementation